jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 Using the *-proximity* switch will tell you when you've gone beyond the tablets edge.
 Then trace along the entire periphery of the tablet.
-This is easier if you have a bezel lip like tablet pc's do.
+This is easier if you have a bezel lip like tablet PC's do.
 When you have finished make sure the terminal is in focus and enter ctrl-z to shut *xinput test* down.